JohnyMemony/boocat/README.md

-# boocat
+# jm-react-starter-kit
-React app about cats
+Empty project with React and Redux